nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 ********

 The Partition Manager script reads the configuration files named :file:`pm.yml`, which define flash and RAM partitions.
-A definition of a flash partition includes the name and the constraints on both size and placement in the flash.
+A definition of a flash partition includes the name and the constraints on both size and placement in the flash memory.
 A definition of a RAM partition includes the name and the constraints on its size.
 The Partition Manager allocates a start address and, when set, a size to each partition in a way that complies with these constraints.